 Applicants must have evidence of successful completion of the required pre-pharmacy coursework from a regionally accredited college or university in the United States.
 All math / science prerequisites must be completed within the last 10 years.
 Entering students must complete all pre-requisite coursework by the end of the spring term preceding the Fall semester class start.
-The applicant must be in good academic standing at each college or university attended and must have a minimum grade point average (GPA) of 2.50 (4.0 scale) in the Sciences, Mathematics, and English plus an overall GPA of 2.50 (4.0 scale) in all pre-pharmacy prerequisite courses.
-The minimum overall cumulative GPA for admission is 2.50 on a 4.00 scale with no required course grade lower than a “C” grade (2.00 on a scale 4.00).
-For complete admissions information, please visit the School’s PharmCAS page at: http://schoolpages.pharmcas.org/publishedsurvey/1750
+The applicant must be in good academic standing at each college or university attended and must have a preferred grade point average (GPA) of 2.50 (4.0 scale) in the Sciences, Mathematics, and English plus an overall GPA of 2.50 (4.0 scale) in all pre-pharmacy prerequisite courses.
+The preferred overall cumulative GPA for admission is 2.50 on a 4.00 scale with no required course grade lower than a “C” grade (2.00 on a scale 4.00).
+For complete admissions information, please visit the School's PharmCAS page at: https://schoolpages.pharmcas.org/publishedsurvey/1750

 Q. When can I apply?

 Applications for the Doctor of Pharmacy program are only accepted through PharmCAS.
 Applications are reviewed on a rolling basis.